 Noten et al. (2016) performed a systematic review of the literature for efficacy of isolated articular mobilization techniques in patients with primary adhesive capsulitis (AC) of the shoulder.
 Twelve randomized controlled trials involving 810 patients were included.
-The efficacy of seven different types of mobilization techniques was evaluated.
+The efficacy of 7 different types of mobilization techniques was evaluated.
 Overall, the authors found mobilization techniques have beneficial effects in patients with primary AC of the shoulder.
 The main weakness of this review is the risk of bias; most studies failed to achieve blinding of the patients, therapist, and assessor.
 Additional limitations included heterogeneity and variation among follow-up, total duration, and frequency of the therapy.

 Ho et al. (2009) conducted a systematic review of 14 randomized controlled trials to evaluate the effectiveness of manual therapy (MT) techniques (including massage, joint mobilization, and manipulation) for shoulder disorders.
-Results were analyzed within diagnostic subgroups [adhesive capsulitis (AC), shoulder impingement syndrome (SIS), non-specific shoulder pain/dysfunction] and a qualitative analysis using levels of evidence to define treatment effectiveness was applied.
+Results were analyzed within diagnostic subgroups (adhesive capsulitis (AC), shoulder impingement syndrome [SIS], non-specific shoulder pain/dysfunction) and a qualitative analysis using levels of evidence to define treatment effectiveness was applied.
 The authors concluded there was no clear evidence to suggest additional benefits of manual therapy to other interventions for shoulder impingement syndrome.
 The findings of the higher quality studies, however, favored manual therapy for pain reduction over exercise-alone and conventional physiotherapy-alone.
-Ranges of motion (ROM) outcomes were equivalent between groups receiving manual therapy to exercises and were more effective than other physiotherapy procedures employed.
+Ranges of motion (ROM) outcomes were equivalent between groups receiving manual therapy and conventional physiotherapy.
+Studies that measured shoulder function favored the addition of manual therapy to exercises and were more effective than other physiotherapy procedures employed.
 In contrast, manual therapy was no more effective than other interventions in improving pain, range of motion, and function for the treatment of adhesive capsulitis.
 For non-specific shoulder pain/dysfunction, manual therapy was effective in reducing pain and short-term active range of motion, when compared to control groups and sham treatment.
 Perceived recovery favored manual therapy at both short-term and long-term follow-up.